 What actually results in sales success?
 This is a difficult question and there is no one answer.
 Some say sales success is driven by process, structure, whereas others say sales is all about building relations.
-The answer lies in
+The answer lies in the

 Storytelling is becoming a buzz word across the sales community.
-Marketing, branding always relied on storytelling but now it is becoming imperative for the sales team to use storytelling engage the buyers.
+Marketing, branding always relied on storytelling but now it is becoming imperative for the sales team to use storytelling to engage the buyers.

 The reason is quite simple, attention is the scarcest resource now.
-Earlier as a salesperson, you had all the information with you and buyer was attentive to know details from you.
+Earlier as a salesperson, you had all the information with you and the buyer was attentive to know details from you.
 You could show facts, numbers and he was keen to gather those details to arrive at a decision.

 If you cannot engage with buyers, you won’t be able to build trust and capture the buyer needs.

 There comes the need for using a story framework to engage buyers.
 It has been proven beyond doubts and everyone experience itself shows if there is one thing anyone gets hooked to is when someone narrates a